Faisalsouz/bankruptcy/data/compustat/README.md

 * **datadate**

      It refers to the period in which the financial activity occurred.
+Though, all those financial activity columns are missing in the data file that we have.

 * **fyear**